Mga Ibong Mandaragit: Description

 The narrative, illustrates Hernandez's yearning for change and the elevation of the status of Philippine society and living conditions of Filipinos.
 The setting is in the middle of 1944, when the armed forces of the Japanese Empire were losing.

 The novel acts as a sequel to Jose Rizal's historic Noli Me Tangere and El filibusterismo.
 The protagonist Mando Plaridel is tested by Tata Matyas, an old revolutionary, on his knowledge about Rizal and Rizal's novels.
 Similar to Rizal's novel, the main character examines the Philippines as an outsider while traveling in Europe.
 Hernandez's novel also tackles the lead character's search for Simoun's treasure, acting as a continuation of Rizal's El Filibusterismo.
 The novel portrays the conditions of the citizenry at the onset of industrialization brought forth by the Americans in the Philippines.
 Mga Ibong Mandaragit had been translated into English and Russian.

+Carlos P. Romulo wrote the preface for this book, while Epifanio San Juan Jr. wrote its afterword of the book in Tagalog and English.
+The Tagalog version came first which was immediately followed by the English translation titled Epilogue (Epilogo).
+According to Romulo, the novel narrates "and discusses the problems of the citizens, of the life of the people and society and their environment".
+The book has 69 chapters and 416 pages.

+Main characters

+Mando Plaridel

+Mando “Andoy” Plaridel is the main character in this novel.
+His real name is Alejandro Pamintuan.
+But when he joined the guerrilla movement he used the name Mando.
+Mando became a guerrilla when he was betrayed to the Japanese by his boss, Don Segundo Montero, a rich landowner, merchant and collaborator who lived along Manila Bay.
+Andoy used to be schooled by Don Segundo.

+Don Segundo Montero

+As a wealthy landowner obsessed with maintaining social status, Don Segundo Montero made an agreement with the new Japanese conquerors.
+He used his finances, possessions, relatives and staff.
+Even his daughter Dolly used her essence as a woman and the open "love" in association with the Japanese, and later, with the American officials as well.

+Don Segundo Montero reiterated his ability to make friends with the Americans after they defeated the Japanese in their return to the Philippines.